-- 2.1 The Principal will advise the relevant Director/ETB staff member delegated by the CE of his/her concerns and provide a written report to him/her.
-The teacher will be given a copy of the report simultaneously, and will be afforded an opportunity to provide a written response as part of the process of consideration of the matter. - 2.2 At this stage it is open to the teacher to invoke Stage 3 of this procedure within 10 school days of receipt of the report.
-Where the teacher adopts this course of action it is on the strict understanding that he/she cannot then seek to revert to any earlier stage of the process and that the Principal and relevant Director/ETB staff member delegated by the CE will proceed to the next stage as appropriate.
+- 2.1 The Director of Schools will advise another Director delegated by the CE for this purpose of his/her concerns and provide a written report to that Director.
+The Principal will be given a copy of the report simultaneously and will be afforded an opportunity to provide a written response as part of the process of consideration of the matter. - 2.2 At this stage it is open to the Principal to invoke Stage 3 of these procedures within 10 school days of receipt of the report.
+Where the Principal adopts this course of action it is on the strict understanding that he/she cannot then seek to revert to any earlier stage of the process and that the delegated Director may proceed to the next stage as appropriate.